JavaScript is required

 Applicable separation package for voluntary separations made under an ERS

-The applicable separation package to be applied to those employees who accept an ERP, will be the ERP package outlined in the BPEC, where the application for approval of the scheme is submitted to the ATO on or before 30 June 2024.
+The applicable separation package to be applied to those Employees who accept a voluntary separation under an ERS, will be the early retirement package (ERP) outlined below, where the application for approval of the scheme is submitted to the ATO on or before 30 June 2026.
 After this date the relevant package will revert to the VDP as outlined in the IR Policies.

 Expectations of Government on employers who elect to use an ERS